 - Medicate if necessary.
 Medication is only applicable to severe cases of depression.
 And take note that only a veterinarian can prescribe drugs.
 Under no circumstances should you diagnose and medicate a bereaved dog.
 If the dog shows extreme signs of depression, visit a veterinarian for a diagnosis at once.
 You can also look into natural treatments for your dog’s depression.
 Flower Essences can be a huge help.

 As with humans, grieving dogs have a hard time coping with death or loss.
 But like we do, dogs eventually move on if given a supportive environment.
-This article on sadness in dogs may also be of help.

 Article By Guest Blogger, Margaret Keely, a healthcare writer and nursing education provider who is a dog lover and hopes to educate other dog owners on proper dog care.